pabloscloud/website/example-site/content/_index.md

 ---
-title: "Hi there, this is Salinger theme."
+title: "Hi there, I'm Pablo :)"
-description: "A clean, minimalistic, mobile-first, blazing-fast, powerfull theme for Hugo framework made with Tailwind and DaisyUI.
-Please consider starring this project on Github."
+description: "Eager to learn and put my skills to the test by building an Android app during my apprenticeship.
+Connect with me!"
 ---